rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 You can auto-sync your store products with Google Merchant Shop.
 You can set it up so that your generated product feed will automatically be updated and sent to your Google Merchant Shop as per your schedule.
 You do not need to download and upload feed for Google Shopping Center manually.

 **Category Mapping**
 Google requires you to set your products under their fixed Category Lists.
-But changing your own store's catagories is not necessary.
+But changing your own store's categories is not necessary.
 You can use the category mapping feature to map your store categories according to Google's.
-So your store's categories will still be same while your products will be placed under the relevant Google category on the product feed.
-You can use it to map categories for other sites as well (i.e. it is not limited to Google).
+So your store's categories will still be the same while your products will be placed under the relevant Google category on the product feed.
+You can use it to map categories for other sites as well (i.e., it is not limited to Google).

-> *Not only does it supports 1-to-1 category mapping but you can also map subsets of products on a merchat-category based on product names.*
+> *Not only does it supports 1-to-1 category mapping but you can also map subsets of products on a merchant-category based on product names.*

 **Extensive Filter Options**
 You can use the smooth filter options to include or exclude the required products of your store to the product feed.
-You can filter by categories, tags or apply custom filters using other attributes.
+You can filter by categories, tags, or apply custom filters using other attributes.

 **Schedule Auto Update Of the Product Feed**
 Any changes you make to product data, you can set a schedule for your product feed to be updated automatically.
 You do not need to manually update the product feed every time you make changes to your products.

 **Advanced Custom Fields**
-WooCommerce doesn't provide certain fields such as Brand, GTIN, UPC, Age-group, Genter, etc. Many merchant shops require these data.
+WooCommerce doesn't provide certain fields such as Brand, GTIN, UPC, Age-group, Gender, etc. Many merchant shops require these data.
 Hence, WooCommerce Product Feed Manager creates these custom fields for you so that you can generate accurate product feed without any extra coding or plugins.

 You will have many more features to help you generate product feed at ease.

 You should use this plugin because it will save you time and create clean quality product feed to promote through other merchant shopping channels.

->  You will get a **reliable support team** to help you out at all times and detailded [documentation](https://rextheme.com/docs/WooCommerce-product-feed/) and [video tutorials](https://www.youtube.com/watch?v=WYRgnMFQGH8&list=PLelDqLncNWcVoPA7T4eyyfzTF0i_Scbnq).
+>  You will get a **reliable support team** to help you out at all times and detailed [documentation](https://rextheme.com/docs/WooCommerce-product-feed/) and [video tutorials](https://www.youtube.com/watch?v=WYRgnMFQGH8&list=PLelDqLncNWcVoPA7T4eyyfzTF0i_Scbnq).

 == Other Advantages ==

 The plugin is compatible with any themes and can handle any number of products.
-It uses batch processing which ensures all your products will be included in the feed without slowing down your site, in a matter of seconds.
+It uses batch processing, which ensures all your products will be included in the feed without slowing down your site in a matter of seconds.

-Generate feed in supported file formats by the merchants such as XML, CSV or Text.
+Generate feed in supported file formats by the merchants such as XML, CSV, or Text.

-Also add your own dynamic attributes or custom taxonomy where required.
+Also, add your own dynamic attributes or custom taxonomy where required.

 >   <a href="http://openvoyce.com/products/bwf" target="_blank">Have a suggestion or feature request?
 Let us know!</a>

-WooCommerce Product Feed manager is completely compatible with WPML.
+WooCommerce Product Feed Manager is completely compatible with WPML.
 You can choose to save products in different languages and then generate feed for each language using this plugin.

 == Features ==

 * Generate Product Feed in a few clicks
-* 31 pre built templates of Merchant Shop feed
+* 35 pre-built templates of Merchant Shop feed
 * Auto-sync with Google Shopping Center
  * Category Mapping
 * Extensive Filter Options (filter by category, tag or custom)